 - Use the correct NFS export when migrating files based on the character set of the application that generated the data.

-- If this is not done, then the imported file names may not be recognized properly.
+- If this is not done, then the imported file names might not be recognized.

 To ensure that the data migration is managed in an optimal manner, the existing NAS filesystems must be mapped, and the character set of the files stored in each filesystem must be identified.
 This will allow the system to use the correct NFS client and exports during the migration process.